Exposure Reduction Resources

 Both Occupational and Environmental Exposures - General

-1. Cancer Care Ontario.
-2016 Prevention System Quality Index: Monitoring Ontario’s Efforts in Cancer Prevention.
-2016.
+1. Cancer Care Ontario (CCO).
+Prevention System Quality Index: Monitoring Ontario’s efforts in cancer prevention (2016) (PDF)

 - Identifies opportunities to reduce exposure and implement cancer prevention initiatives in Ontario; includes ultraviolet radiation, environmental carcinogens (radon, particulate matter), and occupational carcinogens (asbestos, diesel engine exhaust, formaldehyde, and nickel).